youngbryanyu/SimpliStash/README.md

 # SimpliStash
-A Stupid Simple In-Memory Key-Value Database.
+A simple in-memory key-value database.
 For details and usage notes see the [wiki](https://github.com/youngbryanyu/SimpliStash/wiki).

 ## Installation
 Run the following to clone the repository and run the setup script.